alexlrobertson/promises/README.md

   * Can not transition to any other state
   * Must have a reason, which is immutable

+## `then`

+* Takes two arguments: `onFullfilled`, `onRejected`
+* Both are optional and must be functions
+* Registers handlers which will be called when their respective states are invoked
+* `then` may be called multiple times on the same promise (callbacks execute in registration order)
+* Returns a promise

+## Resolution

+* If resolved to a promise, adopt its state and values
+* If resolved with a object or function, if it is `thenable`, add it to the promise chain
+* If resolved with something else, just fulfill it

 ## Problems it Solves

 ## Chain